This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of MGM Resorts value that present opportunities for upside or downside to the current Trefis price estimate for MGM Resorts:

 - MGM Macau Casino Revenues: MGM Macau casino revenues have increased considerably in the recent past.
-It grew from $1.51 billion in 2011 to $3.28 billion in 2013.
-Macau's gaming industry is seeing tremendous growth with annual gaming revenues northwards of $45 billion in 2013.
-Trefis expects MGM's Macau casino business to increase at an average annual rate of over 15% in the coming years.
+It grew from $1.5 billion in 2011 to $3.2 billion in 2014.
+However, revenues declined to $2.2 billion in 2015 due to the anti-graft measures from Beijing.
+Macau is the largest gambling hub in the world with annual gaming revenues of close to $29 billion in 2015.
+Trefis expects MGM's Macau casino revenues to increase to over $5.5 billion by the end of our forecast period in 2022.
 This growth will be driven by MGM's new casino resort in Cotai region.
-The new resort will enhance MGM's capacity in Macau and increase its market share in the industry.
-The new casino resort will host 1,600 hotel rooms, 500 gaming tables and 2,500 slot machines and it will be operational by 2016.
-MGM itself expects the business to double after opening of the Cotai resort.
-If Macau casino revenues reach $12 billion by the end of the forecast period, there could be around 20% upside potential to our estimate for MGM's stock.
-In a bearish scenario, assuming that the Macau Casino industry starts witnessing slow growth and MGM's revenues reach $8 billion by the end of the forecast period, there could be a downside of approximately 20% to our estimate for MGM' stock.
+The new resort will enhance MGM's capacity in Macau and increase its market share.
+The new casino resort will host 1,600 hotel rooms, 500 gaming tables and 2,500 slot machines and it will be operational by early 2017.
+MGM expects the business to double after opening of the Cotai resort.
+If Macau market rebounds and gaming volume grows at a higher than expected rate, it could result in an upside of over 15% to our price estimate for MGM.
+Here, we assume MGM Macau casino revenues to reach $7.5 billion by the end of the forecast period.
+In a bearish scenario, assuming that the Macau Casino industry starts witnessing slow growth and MGM's revenues remain under $4 billion by the end of the forecast period, there could be a downside of approximately 15% to our estimate for MGM' stock.
 We believe the increasing population of Chinese high net worth individuals (HNIs) and the expected completion of Cotai project are likely to be the stimulating factors for future growth.

 Las Vegas Hotels

-- Average Daily Rates for Las Vegas Hotels:Average Daily Rates for MGM Hotels in Las Vegas has declined from $161 to $108 between 2007 and 2010.
+- Average Daily Rates for Las Vegas Hotels:Average Daily Rates for MGM Hotels in Las Vegas declined from $161 to $108 between 2007 and 2010.
 The decline was accentuated due to the economic recession and consequent decrease in consumer discretionary spending.
 Besides this, the growth in the Asian gaming industry also accentuated the decline in Average Daily Rates.
 The growth in the gaming industry of Macau and Singapore adversely affected the gaming industry in Las Vegas.
-However, since 2010, ADR started to recover and stood at $131 in 2013.
-In case, the U.S. economy recovers faster than anticipated and the Las Vegas gaming industry gains momentum, we believe there could be a potential upside of around 10% to the Trefis price estimate.
-This is assuming that Average Daily Rates reach the $240 level by the end of the Trefis forecast period.
-However, a sluggish recovery in the U.S. and higher hotel vacancy rates could pressurize Average Daily Rates and pose more than 12% downside to the Trefis price estimate.
-This scenario would occur if Average Daily Rates remain range bound in the $160 range by the end of the forecast period.
+However, since 2010, ADR started to recover and stood at $149 in 2015.
+In case, the U.S. economy grows faster than anticipated and the Las Vegas gaming industry gains momentum, we believe there could be a potential upside of around 10% to the Trefis price estimate.
+This is assuming that Average Daily Rates reach around $300 level by the end of the Trefis forecast period.
+However, a sluggish recovery in the U.S. and higher hotel vacancy rates could pressurize Average Daily Rates and pose more than 15% downside to the Trefis price estimate.
+This scenario would occur if Average Daily Rates remain range bound under $200 by the end of the forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for MGM Resorts at the top of the page.